 The X-Mid 1P is a single-person double-wall trekking pole tent that weighs 27.9 oz.
 It requires two trekking poles to erect and can be set up in rain without getting the inner tent wet.
 The inner and outer tents both have two doors and can be rolled up for enhanced ventilation and airflow.
 The X-Mid 1 setup process is easy, but the tent has a large footprint so considerable space is required to pitch it.
 The tent comes factory seam-taped and includes ultralight titanium stakes, making it usable out of the box.
-The X-Mid 1P is available from the Drop (formerly MassDrop) and was developed in cooperation with Dan Durston, an ultralight backpacker.
-While it has some minor limitations, it’s a great bargain at $200.
+The X-Mid 1P is now available on Amazon (Prime) and was developed in cooperation with Dan Durston, an ultralight backpacker.
+While it has some minor limitations, it’s a great bargain.

 Specs at a Glance